maririb749/maririb749/README.md

   <h2 align="center">  My name is Mariana Santos and my nickname is "maririb749"! </h2>

-   <h3> 🌱 I'm currently learning Java, HTML, CSS and more...  </h3
+   <h3>  📘  I am a technology student living in Portugal.  </h3